Skip to content

 C#

-// Works with unbound generic types
+// Works with unbound generic types - no need to pick arbitrary type arguments

-string listName = nameof(List<>); // "List`1"
+string listName = nameof(List<>); // "List"

-string dictName = nameof(Dictionary<,>); // "Dictionary`2"
+string dictName = nameof(Dictionary<,>); // "Dictionary"

-// Useful for reflection and logging
+// Useful for logging and diagnostics

 // Works with custom generic types